-This page is based partly on information from Thanos Tsakonas, Miroslav Miljkovic and Matthew Macfadyen.
+This page is based partly on information from Thanos Tsakonas, Miroslav Miljkovic, Matthew Macfadyen and Mirko Cristescu.

 - Players and Cards

 - Ending the Game

 Tablić is a fishing game played in Serbia and other countries of the former Yugoslavia.
 The Serbian game is described first, followed by the differences in other countries so far as I know them.
 The almost identical Romanian game Tabinet is also described on this page.